steilerDev/icloud-photos-sync/docs/src/get-started.md

     === "From Source"

-        Submitting code `123456` using this repository's helper scripts (located in `docker/rootfs/root/`) to a locally running `icloud-photos-sync`.
-The script will read the MFA server's port through the environmental variable `PORT` (`80` as default).
+        Submitting code `123456` using this repository's helper scripts (located in `docker/rootfs/root/`) to a locally running `icloud-photos-sync` (run the script without any arguments, to get more details on the available options):

         ```
         docker/rootfs/root/enter_mfa 123456